-The objective of this guideline: The Constitution of South Africa, Act No. 108 of 1996 (the constitution), gives local government the executive authority over the functions of cleaning, refuse removal, refuse dumps and solid waste disposal.
+The objective of this guideline: The Constitution of South Africa, 1996 (Act No. 108 of 1996) (the constitution), gives local government the executive authority over the functions of cleaning, refuse removal, refuse dumps and solid waste disposal.
 Even though waste disposal activities are mainly undertaken by municipalities, other public sector entities may also be involved in these activities from time to time.
-Concerns were raised by preparers about the inconsistent accounting practices for landfill sites and the related rehabilitation provision where entities undertake waste disposal activities.
+Concerns were raised about the inconsistent accounting practices for landfill sites and the related rehabilitation provision where entities undertake waste disposal activities.
 The objective of the Guideline is therefore to provide guidance to entities that manage and operate landfill sites.
 The guidance will improve comparability and provide the necessary information to the users of the financial statements to hold entities accountable and for decision making.
-The principles from the relevant Standards are applied in accounting for the landfill site and the related rehabilitation provision.
-Where appropriate, the Guideline also illustrates the accounting for the landfill site and the related rehabilitation provision.
+The principles from the relevant Standards of GRAP are applied in accounting for the landfill site and the related rehabilitation provision.
+Where appropriate, the Guideline also illustrates the accounting for the landfill, the landfill site asset and the related rehabilitation provision.

-It covers: Overview of the legislative requirements that govern landfill sites, Accounting for land in a landfill, Accounting for the landfill site asset, Accounting for the provision for rehabilitation, closure, end-use and monitoring, Other considerations, and Annexures with Terminology, Summary of guidance from other standard setters & References to pronouncements used in the Guideline.
+It covers: Overview of the legislative requirements that govern landfill sites, Accounting for land, Accounting for the landfill site asset, Accounting for the provision for rehabilitation, Closure, End-use and monitoring, Other considerations, and Annexures with Terminology & References to pronouncements used in the Guideline.